 (56) Students who are granted "W" grades for unit/s due to extenuating circumstances will automatically receive a full refund for those units where tuition fees or upfront student contributions were made, except where students have indicated that they do not request a remission of debt as part of their application.
 Any deferred HECS-HELP or FEE-HELP liability will automatically be regarded as a remitted debt and will be communicated by the University to the Australian Taxation Office (ATO).
 Students will receive written confirmation of the remission of their debt by the University.

-(57) Students are responsible for registering into any unit set that they are required to complete, or wish to complete, as part of their course within the time period specified in the course structure.
-If no time period is specified, students should select their unit set (normally a key program, major, or sub-major) no later than the second last session of their course if they wish this specialisation to appear on official University documents such as transcripts.
+(57) Students are responsible for registering into any specialisation that they are required to complete, or wish to complete, as part of their course within the time period specified in the course structure.
+If no time period is specified, students should select their specialisation (normally a key program, major, or sub-major) no later than the second last session of their course if they wish this specialisation to appear on official University documents such as transcripts.

 (58) Students are responsible for ensuring that any specified pre- or co-requisites have been met.
 These are listed on the University website for reference.
 The University has the right to cancel a student's enrolment in a unit if any pre- or co-requisites have not been met.